matter-labs/zksync-wallet-vue/README.md

 # zkWallet v.2.*

-A completely different version of the Wallet, built with nuxt+vuejs.
+A completely different version of zkWallet, built with nuxt+vuejs.
 New architecture, implemented open source design system.
 Tight roadmap with many awesome features will guide developers into the amazing world of dApps and introduce true reactive interaction, dialog-based UX.